wavesplatform/docs.wavesplatform/docs/en/blockchain/waves-protocol/sponsored-fee.md

 ## Sponsored asset

-An account that launched an asset can enable sponsorship, that is, allow all users to pay a fee in this asset for invoke script transactions and transfer transactions.
+An account that issued an asset can enable sponsorship, that is, allow all users to pay a fee in this asset for invoke script transactions and transfer transactions.
 The sponsor can distribute the sponsored asset among app users.

 ## How It Works